s-p-ko/multiexception/README.md

 # MultiException

-This repository contains the class that implements the concept of multiexception
+Сontains the class that implements the concept or pattern of multiexception

 **Basic Usage**